Revolution is My Name

 Fat Tone, Skinny Weight

-If have a crew of roadies to handle your gear, weight is not a concern of course, but if you have to handle your own rig after a long gig, you know that a +130 lbs.
+If you have a crew of roadies to handle your gear, weight is not a concern of course, but if you have to handle your own rig after a long gig, you know that a 130 lbs.
 8x10" cab can suddenly transform itself from a source of sound to Mission Impossible...

 Enter our RS cabs.
 They pack some serious power, but that does not translate into serious weight!
 In fact, you'll find it a breeze to load and unload the van when you're gigging with our range of RS bass cabs.